uakihir0/kmisskey/README.md

 println("URL:" + response.data)
 ```

-After the user authenticates, obtain the token from the redirected URL and get the access token as follows.
+After the user authenticates and is redirected, obtain the token from the redirected URL and get the access token as follows.

 ```kotlin
 val response =